Aircraft-Operations-Lab/metintos/README.md

 You can use the Makefile created by Sphinx to create your documentation.
 Locate yourself in the documentation path.

-First clean the _build directory to avoid error or legacy information.
+First, clean the _build directory to avoid errors or legacy information.
 Just call:

 ```bash
 make clean
 ```

-In case you want to build your documentation in latex call **twice**:
+In case you want to build your documentation in latex, call **twice**:

 ```bash
 make latexpdf
 ```

-if you want to do build your in html call:
+If you want to build your HTML call:

 ```bash
 make html
 ```

-Note that you **should not see** any error or warning, this information appears as red text in the terminal.
+Note that you **should not see** any error or warning; this information appears as red text in the terminal.